NMRbox/slacklogger/README.rst

 See https:://api.slack.com to for information on setting up app and get an authorization token.
-Only a "bot" token is required to use SlackHandler, however, the unittest is more comlete with a "user" token.
+Only a "bot" token is required to use SlackHandler, however, the unittest is more complete with a "user" token.

 Limitations
 -----------